-An appointment with the appropriate person for managing the complaint should be made, as soon as reasonably practical, to avoid any possible worsening of the situation.
+An appointment with the appropriate person for managing the complaint/investigator should be made, as soon as reasonably practical, to avoid any possible worsening of the situation.

 If the complaint involves a headteacher / principal, the complainant will initially need to write, in confidence, to the CEO, who will attempt to resolve the issue e.g. by arranging a meeting with the complainant within 30 school days, before moving directly to stage three of the procedure.
+If the complaint is about the CEO, (or headteacher / principal, and the CEO & headteacher / principal is the same person), or the complainant is unsure of any aspect of this, they should contact the governance team for advice at governance@mtoat.co.uk.